- Home

 Hinton Geothermal

-The Town of Hinton has been investigating the potential for the development of a geothermal resource as a renewable heat source, recognizing the opportunity this resource presents to attract new economic investment and diversification, and to reduce the community’s carbon footprint.
+The Town of Hinton has been investigating the possibility of developing geothermal resources as renewable heat sources.
+Geothermal developments could attract new economic investment and diversification while reducing the community’s carbon footprint.

 What is Geothermal Energy?